F.C. Copenhagen: Solbakken returns

 Winning the 2018–19 Danish Superliga placed Copenhagen in the second qualifying round of the 2019–20 UEFA Champions League, beating Welsh outfit The New Saints.
 The following round against Red Star Belgrade ended 2–2 on aggregate, with Copenhagen pulling the shortest straw and going out in penalties, thus sending Copenhagen to the UEFA Europa League instead.
-Here Latvian team Riga were beaten 3–2 on aggregate thus securing qualification for the Group Stage.
+Here Latvian team Riga were beaten 3–2 on aggregate thus securing qualification for the group stage.
 Copenhagen finishing second in Group B contested with FC Lugano, Dynamo Kyiv and Scandinavian rivals Malmö FF.
 Copenhagen were then drawn against Scottish outfit Celtic in the first knockout round of the UEFA Europa League.
 The first match in Telia Parken finished 1–1, whilst Copenhagen won the return leg 3–1 at Celtic Park.
 The opponent for the next round were the Turkish club Istanbul Başakşehir.
 The game ended 1–0 with Copenhagen falling to a late penalty converted by Edin Višća.
-The subsequent return match in Copenahagen was temporarily put on hold due to the COVID-19 pandemic.
+The subsequent return match in Copenhagen was temporarily put on hold due to the COVID-19 pandemic.
 On 5 August 2020, Copenhagen won 3–0 over Istanbul Başakşehir to reach the quarter-finals for the first time in their history.
 In the quarter-finals, Copenhagen lost 0–1 to Manchester United with a penalty from Bruno Fernandes coming in after extra time.

-After poor results in the beginning of the 2020-21 Danish Superliga, and failure to qualify for the 2020-21 Europa League, Ståle Solbakken was sacked by the club, and Hjalte Bo Nørregaard took over as caretaker manager, until Jess Thorup was appointed in November 2020.
+After poor results in the beginning of the 2020–21 Danish Superliga, and failure to qualify for the 2020–21 Europa League following a 0–1 defeat to HNK Rijeka, Ståle Solbakken was sacked by the club, and Hjalte Bo Nørregaard took over as caretaker manager, until Jess Thorup was appointed in 11 November 2020.